 The Group operations comprise of only one segment i.e. "Entertainment & Digital Innovation Business".
-The Chief Operating Decision Maker (CODM) uses "Entertainment and

-Digital Business" as single segment to assess performance and for allocating resources.
-In view of the same sep the requirement of Ind AS 108 on "Operating Segments".
+The Chief Operating Decision Maker (CODM) uses "Entertainment and Digital Business" as single segment to assess performance and for allocating resources.
+In view of the same separate segment information is not required to be given as per the requirement of Ind AS 108 on "Operating Segments".

-Note 38: Group Information Information about subsidiaries
+Note 38: Group Information

+Information about subsidiaries

-The consolidated financial statements of the company includes subsidiaries listed in the table below (refer note 30)
+The consolidated financial statements of the company includes subsidiaries listed in the table below (refer note 30):

-Name Principal activity Country of incorporation % equity interest As at As at March 31, 2019 March 31, 2018 HT Digital Streams Limited Digital services India 100 100

-Note 39 Disclosure: Ind AS 115 Revenue from Contracts with Customers
+Name Principal activity Country of incorporation % equity y interest As at As at March 31, 2019 March 31, 2018 HT Digital Streams Limited Digital services India 100 100 Note 39 Disclosure: Ind AS 115 Revenue from Contracts with Customers